import numpy as np

 6.1 What is the Central Limit Theorem?

 The Central Limit Theorem (CLT) is one of the most important discoveries in the history of mathematics and statistics.
-Actually, thanks to this discovery, the field of Statistics was further developed at the the end of the 19th and beginning of the 20th century.
+It is the result that made the field of statistics possible as we know it, and it was developed through the end of the 19th and the beginning of the 20th century.

-The central limit theorem says that for any random variable with ANY probability distribution, when you take groups (of at least 30 elements from the original distribution), take the mean of each group, then the probability distribution of these means will have the following characteristics:
+The theorem says that for a random variable with any probability distribution, if you take random samples of size N and compute the mean of each sample, the probability distribution of those sample means has the following two characteristics:

-Then, the central limit theorem says that, no matter the original probability distribution of any random variable, if we take groups of this variable, a) the means of these groups will have a probability distribution close to the normal distribution, and b) the standard deviation of the mean will shrink according to the number of elements of each group.
+In short: no matter the original probability distribution of a random variable, if we take samples of that variable, a) the means of those samples are approximately normally distributed, and b) the standard deviation of the mean shrinks with the sample size.

-1. Why the standard deviation of means shrinks so much with a factor of 1/\sqrt{N}?
+Why does the standard deviation of the means shrink by exactly 1/\sqrt{N}?

-2. Why the means of groups composed of individuals with any probability distribution behave like a normal distributed variable?
+Why do the means of groups drawn from any distribution behave like a normal variable?

 6.2 Why the variability of means of X shrinks?